 These tools and techniques also apply no matter what your unique message is.
-Once you understand the core principles of persuasive influence, you'll become a persuasion master, ready to influence people's opinions about anything, whether your message is presented in writing, in person, or through audio-visual media.
+Once you understand the core principles of persuasive influence, you'll be ready to craft messages that influence people's opinions, whether your message is presented in writing, in person, or through audio-visual media.

 And You Can Trust Your Teacher!

 I'm a trained social psychologist.
 Not only do I have more than 250,000 students on Udemy, but I also teach classes in social psychology at the university level.
 Moreover, I conduct my own psychological research in persuasion science, so I know a thing or two about the thousands of studies that exist in this field and what the latest experiments reveal.